 View leaderboards to see where you are among your competitors.
 The questions come in three different formats: multiple-choice, true or false, and identification questions.

 Since the game is free, it comes with in-app ads.
 If that gets too annoying, you can pay to remove them.

 Popcorn Trivia is like some movie editions of Trivial Pursuit.
 In this game, you only get questions about movies, genres, directors, and so on.
 As you earn popcorn for correct answers, you can spend them on premium expansion packs with popular TV series.

 You can play alone, and with opponents.
 Follow the leaderboards to make sure you’re in the spotlight!

 Unfortunately, Trivial Pursuit has yet to give us a worthy smartphone app that will stay around for a while.
 Though the brand has been unsuccessful in the digital realm yet, we can only assume that something good is in the works.
 Nobody knows how long we must wait, but I believe that Trivial Pursuit will eventually be available on all Android and iOS devices.
 And in the meantime, we have a few worthy alternatives.

 Try these apps and see which ones you like best.
 Most apps have leaderboards, so if you play continuously for a few months, you can watch your score go up and your rank change.
+Some may even allow you to win some real cash!
 Though no online game can replace Trivial Pursuit, you might still have fun playing!

 What do you think about the apps mentioned in this article?
 Do you have a favorite?
 Is there an amazing trivia app that we missed?
 Let us know in the comments!